Subaru-PFS/ets_fiberalloc/README.md

       r_ij=0 and drop off to zero for radii around the fiber patrol radius.
       This function ensures that each fiber is assigned to more 'crowded' areas of the target field first, with the goal of homogenizing the distribution of targets.

-4. Network:
-  - Solve a min-cost network to find a fiber configuration with the largest number of assigned targets.
-Priorities and collisions are currently _ignored_.

-## Compiling the Python interface (VERY experimental!)

-Simply type "make pyETS".
-This produces the file "pyETS.so", which can be loaded from Python via "import pyETS"; help is available within Python via "help(pyETS)".

-CAUTION: this interface is currently meant for internal testing purposes only and will most likely change in non-backwards-compatible ways!

 ### Comments on the choice of algorithm: